clffamily/csc309-A3/README.txt

 5. Email
 	Please fill in the email account and password (and other configuration, if not gmail) in the email_helper.php, which is located in estore/application/helpers/email_helper.php.

 ******************************************
 ***********   Data Structure   ***********
 ******************************************

 1. PHP Sessions
 	We are using PHP session specifically for containing and managing the user information.
-This is done so that different types of users, server-side, can be distinguised, and we can provide different events based on the type of user.
+This is done so that different types of users, server-side, can be distinguished, and we can provide different events based on the type of user.

 2. Cookies
 	We chose to implement cookies for the shopping cart to offer a more seamless experience, client-side, so with each change